ryanroberson3/MCTracker/resources/design-document.md

 - GetOverallStats

-I will store GameLogs and heroes and villains in separate DynamoDB tables.
+I will store GameLogs and player characters in separate DynamoDB tables.

 # 6. API